 If you are lucky enough to be hosting multiple parties this season, try both styles and see what type of host you most prefer to be!

 Cocktail Hour, At All Hours

-If the most anticipated moment of the season is Christmas morning for kids, for most adults it’s the fancy cocktail hours.
-Therefore, it is equally as important to prepare for this time.
+If the most anticipated moment of the season is Christmas morning for kids, for most adults it’s the long cocktail hours.
+Therefore, preparing well for this time is an important task.

 We recommend mixing the drinks in advance, so as to avoid bartending all night.
 While it is impossible to anticipate the specific cocktail that individual guests would want, having three pitchers of classic holiday mixes might be a good idea.
 To make it easier, have an “accent” liquor (and plenty of it) that will serve as the basis for most of the drinks you plan to make that night.
 Champagne is an easy, hassle free one to have in stock, as it can be served on its own or in holiday themed cocktails made with bitters, juices or even with cognac.